 A couple of weeks ago, I was at a hangout with these two friends.
-One I had just been introduced too and the other had gone missing for a count four and half years.
-It was a reunion nonetheless, with the sole agenda of saying sorry and pleading to start afresh.
+One I had just been introduced to and the other had gone missing for a count four and half years.
+It was a reunion of sorts, with the sole agenda of saying sorry and pleading to start afresh.
 Hours into our talks, my thoughts meandered into the horizon.
 Yes, there was plenty of laughter, roasted pork, and my favorite, kachumbari.
 I have to admit my weakness for nyanya, red onions, dhania, and hoho.
 Add a spike of chilies and the legendary avocado and I am good to go.
-The guys did their drink, as I caressed that bottle of coke like never before.
+The guys did their drink, as I caressed that bottle of Fanta Passion like never before.
 I am always fascinated by the hourglass design.

 Now, it is interesting when a friend assumes they know you so well, nothing can change.
-Funnier still when they are convinced that because you smile more often than the freezing temps of July make you frown, you are easy to handle.
+Funnier still when they are convinced that because you smile and glow always, you are easy to handle.
 This is the situation I was handling.
 Another, in a different scenario even had the audacity to say, she was shocked by how people change.
 Come on now.
 I am not obligated to be the same person I was a second ago.
 That is why I can have plaited hair in the morning, unplait by noon and cut it short in the evening.
 I could easily spend the night in Mombasa, thanks to SGR and have breakfast in Nairobi.
 Times do change, nothing other than stone remains the same in life.

 This person will never give you an invite to anything, never share an idea.
 They will even not tag you for church service.
 But will enjoy when you work your ass out to make them comfortable.
 And if you dare fail or take a step back, they say you have changed.
 That they no longer understand you.
 You see… I have no business being understood just for the sake of making you happy.
 Worse still if you expect me to stick around only because I need an extra friend.